- 1 pound ground beef

 - 1 can (15-1/2 ounces) kidney beans, rinsed and drained

 - 1/4 teaspoon garlic powder

 - 2 cups cooked noodles

-- In a large skillet, cook beef and onion over medium heat until meat is no longer pink; drain.
-Stir in the beans, tomato sauce, tomatoes, garlic powder, salt and pepper.
-Simmer, uncovered, for 5 minutes.
+- In a skillet, brown beef and onion; drain.
+Stir in beans, tomato sauce, tomatoes, garlic powder, salt and pepper.
+Cover and simmer for 5 minutes.
 Stir in noodles; heat through.
 Yield: 6 servings.